Who to contact about travel impacted by Covid-19 >>

 Sydney is great to visit year round but if you want warm sun and dry weather it is best to try between November and April.
 Their winter months of May - October usually have mild weather so you can still enjoy all the sights.
 April through November is the best time to visit the Great Barrier Reef, although southeast trade winds can sometimes make it a tad choppy at sea.
 December through March can be uncomfortably hot and humid, particularly as far north.
 In the winter months (June-Aug), the water can be a touch chilly (Aussies think so, anyway), but it rarely drops below 22°C.

 Begin your journey in Sydney, Australia’s most cosmopolitan city.
 Offering a wealth of experiences and accommodation options to suit every budget, Sydney showcases the very best of Australia’s diversity.
-Adrenalin junkies will revel in the chance to climb the iconic Sydney Harbour Bridge or if you prefer to be on solid ground why not stroll in the beautiful botanic gardens.
+Adrenalin junkies will revel in the chance to climb the iconic Sydney Harbour Bridge or if you prefer to be on solid ground why not stroll in the beautiful Botanic Gardens.
 Spend your time in Sydney exploring the harbour on a luxury gourmet cruise or take to the beaches of Bondi and enjoy an iconic surfing lesson.
-During your time in Sydney we have included a bespoke private tour by vintage car.
-Head out with your local guide and learn about the history of the Rocks area, discover empty bays and beaches and explore the secret laneways and quaint sides-streets known only to a local.
+During your time in Sydney we have included a private half day tour.
+Head out with your local guide and learn about the history of the Rocks District, discover empty bays and beaches, and visit the world-famous Sydney Opera House.

 Next, venture in the expansive desert plains of the outback.
 Walk in the footsteps of the first pioneers as you travel to Uluru – the monolithic rock also known as Ayers Rock.
 Here, learn about Aboriginal history and join a guided Aboriginal walking trek around the base of Uluru or opt to soar high above this magnificent geological formation on a scenic flight.

-During your time in the red centre you will enjoy a remarkable al-fresco dinner which is included in the cost of your accommodation.
+During your time at Uluru you will enjoy a remarkable al-fresco dinner which is included in the cost of your accommodation.
 Under the cover of darkness with a blanket of stars above you, enjoy a three course al-fresco feast as you are serenaded by traditional didgeridoo – a truly unique experience and one that will humble all that partake.

 Enjoy a breathtaking private helicopter journey over Uluru and Kata Tjuta, one of the world's most iconic and spectacular scenes.